PSLmodels/blog/README.md

 ## Technical guide

+* Make URLs concise but descriptive of the post.
 * Use lowercase and dashes for all tags.
 * Make each new sentence its own line (for easier code review).